griffinbrookshire/C-Programming-Projects/README.md

 4. Doubly Linked List is a C implementation of a doubly linked list that can push/pop from front/back and report the list.

+5. ClientServerListManagement requires server.c to be run with a list of names to manage. client.c gives commands to the server to modify this list.